roshaneforde/roshaneforde/README.md

 Over the last 5 years, I have had the opportunity to work with companies of varying sizes, allowing me to acquire a diverse set of skills.
 I have a proven track record of delivering projects on time while effectively communicating with team members and clients.
 Long term, I aspire to continue improving my skills and contribute to the success of the organizations I work for.

-I enjoy working with brilliant people, developing software that brings value to customers, and constantly improving my skills.

 ### Languages and Tools :hammer_and_wrench:

 <img align="left" alt="HTML5" width="25px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" style="padding-right:10px;" />